drcjar/esa-presentation/esa-presentation.md

 ##

-- funded by Wellcome Trust and in the NIHR portfolio.
-All regulatory approvals in place.
+- funded by Wellcome Trust and in the NIHR portfolio; all regulatory approvals in place
 - registered [clinicaltrials.gov NCT03211507](https://clinicaltrials.gov/ct2/show/NCT03211507)
 - full study documentation online at [www.ipfjes.org](http://ipfjes.org/)